 Each team’s season typically concludes with a capstone tournament.
 All teams may register to compete at a November Qualifier Tournament and ~25% of teams are invited to advance to a Championship Tournament based on the team’s overall evaluation for Robot, Project and Core Values.

 Most Northern California Qualifier tournaments have 16 teams and are planned to last approximately 10 hours (8am to 6pm) on a Saturday or Sunday in November.
 There are 4 Northern California Championship tournaments and these are scheduled across our region on a Saturday or Sunday between December and February.
-Each Championship tournament has between 36 and 48 teams and are planned for approximately 11 hours (7:30am to 6:30pm) with most volunteer roles needed from 7:30am to 6pm.

 Why volunteer ?